asynts/writer/Notes/Resolved/0008_too-inefficent-for-large-files.md

     -   Generally, the contructors of many classes show up in the profile, slots could really help here.

--   I used `py-spy` to create a flame graph of the application.

-    The following functions had some noticable inpact on performance, where I did not expect that:

-    -   `get_max_remaining_width` when trying to place words in the current line.

-        -   This could be cached in the layout node.

-    -   `WordGroup.add_excerpt` takes up a significant amount of the execution time.

-        It should be possible to cache the font in the model nodes.

-    -   `LayoutStyle.__init__` is extremely slow, not sure what causes this.

 ### Ideas

 ### Actions